 The expat community is a much greater presence in Cuenca… especially on a per-capita basis.
 You can find expats in Medellín if you look for them—at local coffee shops and the Irish pub, for example.
-And a couple of Americans are signed up at my gym.
-However, day-to-day, I don’t encounter many expats in my travels.
+However, day-to-day, don’t expect to encounter many expats in your travels around town.

 In Cuenca, the expat community numbers over 5,000 people and has made a cultural imprint on the city.
-The impact, in my opinion, has been generally positive.
+The impact has been generally positive.

 Since the infusion of North Americans to Cuenca, there’s been an explosion in the numbers of nice cafés, restaurants, and book shops… as well as other expat-owned services and businesses.
 Today in Cuenca, you can find most everything you’d want for comfortable living, including fellow English-speakers.
 In Medellín, you’ll struggle if you don’t speak any Spanish.